-Applications for starting a PhD funded by the China Scholarship Council in 2017 close on 31 January 2017.
-If you are interested in studying for a PhD with us and applying for funding from the China Scholarship Council, contact your prospective supervisor as soon as possible.
+Applications for starting a PhD funded by the China Scholarship Council in September 2018 closed on 31 January 2018.
+If you are interested in studying for a PhD with us and applying for funding from the China Scholarship Council for entry in September 2019, you are welcome to contact prospective supervisors.
 Search for projects on our PhD page.

 The China Scholarship Council (CSC) is a non-profit institution under the Ministry of Education China, which administers government scholarships to sponsor Chinese citizens wishing to study abroad.
 The State Sponsored Postgraduate Programme supports more than 5,000 research students each year and provides living expenses and one return flight ticket to successful applicants.